sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 CleanData_2021$Notes <- NULL
 CleanData_2021$Notes2 <- NULL

-# add zeros to TotFruit so it is a better measure of fitness and includes the plants that died.
+# add zeros to TotFruit so it is a better measure of fitness and includes the plants that died.Keep NA if is a missing value only (plants root harvested or missed).
+Way of doing this is that if it is an NA in harvest date, make a 0 for fruit columns
-CleanData_2021$TotFruit[is.na(CleanData_2021$TotFruit)] <- 0
+CleanData_2021$TotFruit[is.na(CleanData_2021$Harvest.Date)] <- 0
-# but not the ones where they were harvested, so would have made fruits if not harvested
+CleanData_2021$IJ_FruitCount[is.na(CleanData_2021$Harvest.Date)] <- 0
-CleanData_2021[CleanData_2021$Pot.ID %in% c('R47-4-C', 'R47-5-C', 'R47-3-CF', 'R47-4-CF', 'R47-3-F', 'R47-4-F'), "TotFruit"] <- NA
+CleanData_2021$FruitCount_BL[is.na(CleanData_2021$Harvest.Date)] <- 0

 # Also remove columns that won't be used in analysis.
 Here is a list of columns names to keep.
 Some of these leaf number counts might not be used later on, but keep at this point in time.
-myCols <- c("Pot.ID", "Population", "Line", "Replicate", "Treatment", "Soil.Mix.Batch.Number.x", "Emergence","DayToBolt", "DayToFlwr", "EmergeToFlwr", "FreshWt_g", "SatWt_g", "DriedWt_g", "LeafArea", "LeafPerimeter", "SLA", "LDMC", "RWC", "LeafNum_.07222021", "LeafNum_08262021","NumRemoved_08262021", "RosetteLeafNum_10042021", "RosetteLeafNum_bolt", "RosetteLeafNum_Flower", "RosetteLeafNum", "DryRosetteG", "DryReproG", "DryRootG", "Root_to_Shoot", "Repro_to_Ros", "BranchStructure", "LatBranches", "PrimaryStalks", "Height_cm", "TotFruit", "IJ_FruitCount", "FruitCounter", "FruitCollected", "DoneFlwr","NumFlwrLeft","FruitColWt_mg","SeedColWt_mg", "IJ_SeedCount", "SeedCounter")
+myCols <- c("Pot.ID", "Population", "Line", "Replicate", "Treatment", "Soil.Mix.Batch.Number.x", "Emergence","DayToBolt", "DayToFlwr", "EmergeToFlwr", "FreshWt_g", "SatWt_g", "DriedWt_g", "LeafArea", "LeafPerimeter", "SLA", "LDMC", "RWC", "LeafNum_.07222021", "LeafNum_08262021","NumRemoved_08262021", "RosetteLeafNum_10042021", "RosetteLeafNum_bolt", "RosetteLeafNum_Flower", "RosetteLeafNum", "DryRosetteG", "DryReproG", "DryRootG", "Root_to_Shoot", "Repro_to_Ros", "BranchStructure", "LatBranches", "PrimaryStalks", "Height_cm", "TotFruit", "IJ_FruitCount", "FruitCounter", "FruitCollected", "DoneFlwr","NumFlwrLeft","FruitColWt_mg","SeedColWt_mg", "IJ_SeedCount", "SeedCounter", "FruitCount_BL")

 CleanData_2021 <- CleanData_2021[ ,myCols]